 Taking in the sea air with a long flat seafront run or hitting the trails on the South Downs, we love to support this vibrant city and its ever growing running community.
-Whether you need advice on your running gear, or you want to join our free weekly running club THE RUN SQUAD or free weekend long run club TRS Brunch Runners or you want to top up on your nutrition, we are your passionate, friendly one stop running shop!
+Whether you need advice on your running gear, or top up on your nutrition or need the recommendation of a good physio – we are your passionate, friendly one stop running shop!

 We stock a wide range of male and female running clothing and footwear.
-We are passionate about our kit so you will find only the latest (most beautiful) technical pieces from our favourite clothing brands including Nike, Adidas and Ronhill.
+We are passionate about our kit so you will find only the latest (most beautiful) technical pieces from our favourite clothing brands.
 We stock compression garments from 2XU and compressport, nutrition, a wide range of running socks, running belts, gloves, hats – I could go on…..

 All of the Nick Rivett Sport team are keen runners and we span from sprinters to marathon runners.
-We haven’t raced for Team GB nor set any land speed records but we all participate in local races and have fun with our running and we all aspire to be better and hit our goals and run regularly.
+We haven’t raced for Team GB nor set any land speed records but we all participate in local races and have fun with our running and we all aspire to keep moving and enjoy our running.
 The one thing we are is footwear nerds.
 Between us we have tried out and discussed all the running shoes we stock allowing us to offer a personal view point on most products and not just the manufacturing blurb.

 Understanding Running Gait

 We start our Running Analysis by filming you run barefoot on our in-store treadmill.
 We then review you running style by slowing it right down and analysis the key facts and then use this information to select some shoes to try on.